 that,” says Isaac Bamgbose’13, one of two students on the investigation team.
 “It would need to be more than just another box of a building labeled for fitness.
 It would need to a place where people can come together.
 But to do what?
 That’s what we want to know.”

 The team members

 In addition to Klawitter and Bamgbose, the members of the campus community who have been asked to lead this conversation are:

 · Jenna Larsen’14, a sophomore and women’s basketball player from Orfordville, Wis

 · Bill Flanagan, executive advisor to the president

 · Scott Lyngaas, assistant professor of modern languages and literatures (French)

 · Britt Scharringhausen, assistant professor of physics and astronomy

-· Jennie Hartzheim, director of student activities
+· Jennie Hartzheim, director of student engagement and leadership

 · Peggy Carl, director of athletics and recreation